-There are four degrees of severity specified, reflecting the level of intellectual impairment which include Mild, Moderate, Severe, and Profound.
+There are four degrees of severity specified: Mild, Moderate, Severe, and Profound.
 These classifications are based on a combination of IQ levels and demonstrated functional capabilities.
 The IQ level classifications are as follows:

 |Mild Intellectual Disability||IQ level 50-55 to approximately 70|

 |Profound Intellectual Disability||IQ level below 20 or 25|